tbrowder/CSV-Table/README.md

     Note comments are preserved and restored when the CSV file is saved.

+  * Save, Save as

-  * There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.
+    There is a `save` method which saves the current state of the CSV file (including comments) as well as saving a "raw" CSV file without the comments so the file can be used with conventional CSV handlers such as LibreOffice or Excel.

+    There is also a `save-as` method to change the names of the output files.

   * Text normalization